oroinc/documentation/user/concept-guides/payment-configuration/index.rst

 The payment options available to buyers when they are creating orders in the OroCommerce storefront depend on the payment address collected at the checkout.
 Once an address is provided, OroCommerce evaluates payment methods against the special payment rules and exposes only the options recommended for the particular location and/or based on other order details.
 After the customer user has selected the payment method, they are prompted to enter payment details and proceed to the checkout.
 After the payment details are provided, the salesperson can view the payment history, and capture the delayed payment.

-To enable the buyer to have one or several payment options in the storefront, you need to :ref:`set up payment integrations <user-guide--shipping--configuration--common-details>` and :ref:`link them to payment rules <doc--shipping-rules--shipping-methods--detailed>` in the OroCommerce back-office.
+To enable the buyer to have one or several payment options in the storefront, you need to :ref:`set up payment integrations <sys--integrations--manage-integrations--payment-methods>` and :ref:`link them to payment rules <sys--payment-rules>` in the OroCommerce back-office.

 .. note::
    See a short demo on |how to set up payment method integrations| or keep reading the step-by-step guidance below.